City Survivability Rankings for Tea Shop

 Yes — our top 10 ranking reflects cities with the strongest average conditions, but lower-ranked metros can still contain exceptional individual neighborhoods.
 Many operators successfully open Tea Shops in cities that don't appear in our top 10.
 Tea Shops in particular can find strong performance in secondary markets where the right demographic concentration, household income, and limited direct competition within walking distance align — even outside our highest-ranked cities.
 StreetSpring's neighborhood-level data surfaces these pockets of opportunity in every city we analyze, regardless of where the city as a whole ranks nationally.

-What tools can help me choose the right city for a Tea Shop?
+Which resources help pick the right metro for a Tea Shop?

 StreetSpring's Survivability Score tool provides address-level predictions for Tea Shops across all 24 metros we track.
 For this category specifically, the tool surfaces competition density, consumer spending index for Tea Shops, and commercial vacancy rates — the factors that most consistently predict whether a Tea Shop will still be operating after two years.
 You can check any specific address before signing a lease and compare multiple neighborhoods side by side to identify the highest-survivability site within your target city.